MicrosoftDocs/win32/desktop-src/lwef/endpointdlp-dlpnotifypreopendocumentfile.md

 # DlpNotifyPreOpenDocumentFile function

-Provides the system with information about a document before an open operation is initiated.
+Provides the system with information about a document file before an open operation is initiated.

 ## Syntax